#ATWseries – Our world travel

 Not so long ago I shared my first impressions of a unique trip on this site: Four film students and myself on a journey to find out all about thyssenkrupp.

 I spent 94 days traveling with David, Daniel, David and Michaela.
 We returned with 17 stories for engineered.
-And now we want to share one of them with you here every week.
+And now we want to share them with you here.
 What better way to conclude my “Around the World” diary than by presenting the short films we made?
 With these films I can finally show the world what the world has shown me: The heart and soul of thyssenkrupp. #ATW

 No megacity without elevators – episode 17 #ATWSeries in New York